the-living/portrait-bot-mars/FIRMWARE/README.md

 # Portrait-bot Firmware

-The _Portrait-bot_ is driven by an Arduino UNO with a CNC Shield running [*grbl-servo* by cprezzi](https://github.com/cprezzi/grbl-servo) firmware.
-It is a modified version of GRBL v1.1, with modifications to add servo functionality (instead of a traditional CNC spindle).
-Please refer to the [GRBL v1.1 wiki](https://github.com/gnea/grbl/wiki) for more information on its capabilities and interfacing methods.
+The _Portrait-bot_ is driven by an Arduino UNO with a [CNC Shield](http://blog.protoneer.co.nz/arduino-cnc-shield/) running [grbl-servo](https://github.com/cprezzi/grbl-servo) firmware.
+It is a modified version of [GRBL v1.1](https://github.com/gnea/grbl/) that replaces the spindle functionality with controls for a servo motor.
+Please refer to the [GRBL wiki](https://github.com/gnea/grbl/wiki) for more information on its capabilities and interfacing methods.

-Loading the Arduino with the correct firmware and settings should only need to be done once.
+Loading the Arduino with the correct firmware and settings should only need to be done once -- GRBL stores machine settings on its onboard EEPROM memory.

 ### UPDATING THE FIRMWARE
 In order to use the portrait-bot controller application, the connected arduino must be running the correct version of GRBL.
 There are two methods to flash the firmware to the arduino.